void sqlite3_progress_handler(sqlite3*, int, int(*)(void*), void*);

 The sqlite3_progress_handler(D,N,X,P) interface causes the callback function X to be invoked periodically during long running calls to sqlite3_exec(), sqlite3_step() and sqlite3_get_table() for database connection D. An example use for this interface is to keep a GUI updated during a large query.

-The parameter P is passed through as the only parameter to the callback function X. The parameter N is the number of virtual machine instructions that are evaluated between successive invocations of the callback X.
+The parameter P is passed through as the only parameter to the callback function X. The parameter N is the approximate number of virtual machine instructions that are evaluated between successive invocations of the callback X. If N is less than one then the progress handler is disabled.

 Only a single progress handler may be defined at one time per database connection; setting a new progress handler cancels the old one.
 Setting parameter X to NULL disables the progress handler.
 The progress handler is also disabled by setting N to a value less than 1.